abilvj2/RoboCorp/README.md

 - PDF manipulation to fill dentist forms
 - Easy-to-use Robot Framework keywords
 - Customizable test cases and test data
+## Background study

+- Studying the cost and estimates of different Cloud APIs to be integrated to the robot.
+- Comparing performance and choosing Google Cloud API based on specific use case based testing
+- Researched and documented Open Dental software which can be critical in filling applications.
+- Amalgamation of different components to work unified with the robot

 ## Installation